didinele/fla-lab/README.md

 ## Assignments

-1. [x] Custom file format describing automatas: see any of the `*.txt` files in the root (and it corresponding parser!)
+1. [x] Custom file format describing automatas
 2. [x] Implement the DFA runner
 3. [x] Implement the two levels of the navigation game in the DFA
 4. [x] Implement the NFA runner